dexhowl/react-road/maintenance/README.md

     - Fastest
     - Tests occur in isolation and are typically the easiers of all to write.
     - Allow for testing on a more granular level like individual functions or components
+        - When testing functions we provide input and verify the returned value (or output) is as expected.
+        - When testing components we check rendering, props, callback handlers.

+### Test Files
+When using tools like Vitest, you'll notice that it automatically scans your project for test files.
+These files will typically end with `*.test.jsx` in React.

+In spite of Vitest's ability to automatically locate these files, it's a good practice to put them all in a predictable location so the entire team knows where to expect to find them.

+In large projects it may be a good idea to have a dedicated `_tests_` folder though it's not required.

+### Suites, Cases, and Assertions
+- A Test Case is an individual test that can be created using the `test` function or `it` alias.
+They are generally used to verify and individual function works.
+- A Test Suite, on the other hand, is a collection of tests created using the `describe` function.
+For example, a single component/function can behave differently based on state or props.
+Grouping all tests related to that item make it simpler to keep results organized.
+- Assertions are the expectations we set within our test cases.
+The idea of an assertion is to "declare" what the result of your function should be or the expected behavior.
+Our testing tools like Vitest then tell us if we are wrong or right about the result.

 ### Tools
 - Vitest